tobias-weiss-ai-xr/opendesk-edu/.gitlab/merge_request_templates/Other.md

   - [ ] Yes, and the documentation was updated accordingly.

 Document in an extra comment and link to that comment:
-- [ ] How you verified the change is working as expected, also in upgrade sceanrios.
+- [ ] How you verified the change is working as expected, also in upgrade scenarios.
 - [ ] Any regression testing done.

 --> Link to comment: